Ashley Vincent: Worcester City

 Vincent was appointed as assistant manager to John Snape at former club, Midland League side Worcester City, in May 2018.
 He had previously agreed to take up the management post at Cradley Town, but backed away from the offer after feeling he would be "fighting against a tide" at the club.
 On 16 May 2019, he was appointed manager of Worcester City.
 He was given a vote of confidence by chairman Steve Goode in November.
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged.
 He resigned on 6 December 2020, the day after the club's FA Vase defeat at Shepshed Dynamo.

+Cheltenham Town

+Vincent returned to Cheltenham Town as the club's new lead professional development phase coach in November 2022 after Pete Haynes left to join the Southampton Academy.
+He was appointed as a first-team coach at Cheltenham by head coach Wade Elliott in July 2023.
+After manager Michael Flynn was sacked on 20 September 2025, Vincent was placed in joint interim charge alongside Aaron Downes.
+Steve Cotterill was appointed as the new manager ten days later, and he retained Vincent as part of his coaching staff.

 Style of play

-Vincent could play as a winger, but preferred a more central attacking role.
-In either position he liked to exploit his pace to run at defenders.
-As a striker he was often used alongside a target man.
+Vincent could play as a winger but preferred a more central attacking role.
+In either position, he liked to exploit his pace to run at defenders.
+As a striker, he was often used alongside a target man.